mast04/FFXIV-discord-parse-bot/README.md

     1. Change color as described above.
 1. The #the burn field is a message to shame bad percentiles.
     1. This should also stay in quotations for correct output.
+1. Save the changes!

 If you followed the whole guide up to this point, thanks for reading.
-Just start the code and enjoy.
+Just start the code by running **ffbot_code.py** and enjoy.
 For windows, double clicking the code should open and start the python code.